sauravmishra1710/shadcn-ui/README.md

 <img width="400" height="480" alt="SignupForm-Dark" src="https://github.com/user-attachments/assets/be549662-4743-4766-9711-e7bcab536ac0" />

 ## Conclusion
-Shadcn UI offers a complete solution for crafting functional & visually impressive UX providing extensive customization options to create custom UI components.
-It equips developers with all the tools needed to bring their web applications to life.
+Shadcn, being a relatively new UI framework it goes a long way in providing a complete solution for producing visually impressive UX.
+It allows complete ownership of the components to its consumers, enables customization, provides out of the box accessibility which enables usability to all categories of users.
+Though it increases maintainability to some extent on the consumer as the code for the components resides in the project, its features & capabilities make it equip consumers to create seamless & delightful UX experiences.